MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

   * **GPU process.** There is a single GPU process in the _WebView2 Process Group_.
 It is associated with all WebView2 controls using this _WebView2 Process Group_.
   * **Utility processes.** Utility processes host one or more _services_ in the _WebView2 Process Group_.
 Each utility process supports the entire _WebView2 Process Group_ and is thus associated with all WebView2 controls using this _WebView2 Process Group_.

+  > [!NOTE]
-  > **Note:** do not rely on the details about how processes are associated to each WebView2 control, as they are part of the evolving Chromium architecture and subject to change even due to configuration and system conditions.
+  > Do not rely on the details about how processes are associated to each WebView2 control, as they are part of the evolving Chromium architecture and subject to change even due to configuration and system conditions.
 For more information see [Process Model](<link>).

 When a process in the _WebView2 Process Group_ exits unexpectedly (for example, due to a crash), every WebView2 control **associated** to it will raise a `ProcessFailed` event.
 You can use the [Process Failure Details](<link>) to decide how to handle each case.
 The following are some examples of what these cases can be: